 Feed them Nutritious Food.

 It is also essential to look at how you are feeding your cat.
 Give them just the right amount at scheduled times.
-Treats should be for reinforcing positive behaviour, not given all the time.
+Treats should be used to reinforce positive behaviour, not given all the time.

 Help them Exercise Regularly.

 Toys are a great way to keep your cat engaged and entertained.
-Find interactive games and toys that let them jump, run and pounce.
+Find interactive games and toys that allow them to jump, run, and pounce.
 You might want to consider introducing another feline friend to play with.

 Perform daily body rubs and check if they have bulging stomachs or ribs that become more palpable.
 Observe their behaviour as well.
 Often, underweight or overweight cats become irritable and lethargic.

-Take them to the Vet for a Check Up.
+Take them to the Veterinarian for a Check-up.

-A regular weigh-in with your vet is an integral part of maintaining an ideal cat weight.
-It will help keep track of any existing and potential issues before it becomes too late.
-It also helps when you have an expert to advise you from a medical standpoint.
+Regular weigh-ins with your veterinarian are a vital part of maintaining an ideal cat weight.
+It will help keep track of any existing and potential issues before they become too severe.
+It also helps to have an expert advise you from a medical standpoint.

 Being a cat parent means being responsible for their health.
 One way to do this is to ensure your furry feline is at their most optimal weight so that they can have a healthy, happy and long nine lives.